YatFungLoo/learning-WebGL/README.md

 3. blue highlight outline

-When handling resizing windows, remember to handle both the camera and the render resize, they are seperate.
+When handling resizing windows, remember to handle both the camera and the render resize, they are separate.

 ### Pixel ratio